 Accurate diagnosis can depend upon the equipment used.

 Unable to interpret the results themselves, for some physicians, an MRI is a figurative black hole into which a patient may be inserted to see what comes out.
 This often occurs without a definitive diagnosis.
 The hope is that the radiologist, or more importantly the examiner of the images, will rule out major illnesses.
 But using the wrong equipment can lead to inaccurate and costly conclusions.

 An MRI, on the other hand, can take up to 30 minutes.
 It excels in distinguishing soft tissues (i.e. ligament and tendon injury, spinal cord injury, brain tumors etc.).
 One advantage of an MRI is that it does not use radiation while CT scans do.
 This radiation is harmful if there is repeated exposure, so MRIs may be used to evaluate progress during a course of cancer treatment.

 Patient out-of-pocket costs vary considerably depending upon health plans.
 Pricing has declined dramatically over the years.
 Emergency room rates differ from hospital or outpatient prices.
 Insurance companies generally do not pay maximums.
-View monetary values mere as relative comparisons between various technologies.
+View monetary values merely as relative comparisons between various technologies.

 Radiology Comparison Chart